hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/6. ES6 Classes/es6_classes.md

         console.log(x)  // undefined
         var x = 5;
         ```
-        In this script, yes we x is saved in memory so we can use it but its initialization is not.
+        In this script, yes x is saved in memory so we can use it but its initialization is not.
 That is equivalent to that:
         ```
         var x;
         console.log( x );  // undefined